 The leases of vehicles and plant to Ubico have been classified as finance leases.
-Ubico pay a marketrate for the use of the vehicles and are responsible for insuring and maintaining the vehicles and determining their deployment (including use across other Ubico contracts where necessary).
-The company pays for new vehicles over a period of 7 years, which is deemed to be the useful economic life of the assets.
+Ubico pay a market-rate for the use of the vehicles and are responsible for insuring and maintaining the vehicles/plant and determining their deployment (including use across other Ubico contracts where necessary).
+The company pays for new vehicles/plant over periods of 3 - 8 years, according to the estimated useful economic life of the assets.
 The leases have been treated as finance leases since i) the sum of the lease payments is equal the cost of purchasing the assets; ii) the length of the term represents 'substantially all' of the useful life of the assets; and iii) the rights and responsibilities of ownership of the assets (maintenance, insurance, deployment) sit with the company.